 - Take out Capital from activities in which the return of cap, on Capital, is lower than the cost of Capital, and minimize your Capital structure so as though you minimize the cost of Capital.

-If you do those four things, if you improve in the direction of doing those four things, you are going to be creating more value according to this framework that we are discussing here.http://www.capitalbudgetingtechniques.com/difference-between-accounting-profit-and-economic-profit/Capital Budgeting TechniquesDifference between Accounting Profit and Economic Profit How does economic profit differ from accounting profit?
+If you do those four things, if you improve in the direction of doing those four things, you are going to be creating more value according to this framework that we are discussing here.https://www.capitalbudgetingtechniques.com/difference-between-accounting-profit-and-economic-profit/Capital Budgeting TechniquesDifference between Accounting Profit and Economic Profit How does economic profit differ from accounting profit?
 Here is a very simple example that reflects the difference between accounting profits and economic profits and, and thinking properly or improperly about the process of value creation.
-That is, suppose that as a company, you invest $1 billion in...Admin email@example.comAdministratorCapital Budgeting Techniques
+That is, suppose that as a company, you invest $1 billion in...castel email@example.comAdministratorCapital Budgeting Techniques